 This ivy is native to Europe, Russia, and Scandanavia.
 Hardiness zones are 4 to 9.
 The vines often bear dark greenish-yellow or greenish-white leaves.

-The English Ivy does not grow fast in the beginning
+English Ivy does not grow fast in the beginning.

-It may take a season or two before it takes off; To get the best results from ivy plants, organic soil is a must.
+It may take a season or two before it takes off; organic soil is a must to get the best results from ivy plants.

 Then place each plant about a foot or so apart.
-Once the roots take hold, plants will cling to pretty much anything they come in contact with.
+Once the roots take hold, plants will cling to almost anything they encounter.

-Unlike most plants that thirst for sunshine, this plant is just the opposite.
+Unlike most plants that thirst for sunshine, this plant is the opposite.
 These plants thrive in cool, shady areas.
-If you bald areas in your garden, they make great ground covering.
+If you have bald areas in your garden, they make great ground covering.